 The trust works closely with New Bridge Horizons Limited in assisting our young people and their families in accessing individual budgets that provide for 19+ provision.
-Some of the trustees of the multi-academy trust are also directors of New Bridge Horizons Limited.
+There is some shared directorship between the trust and New Bridge Horizons Limited.

-The trust also works closely with Future Finders Employability College, a organisation with some shared directorship that has a focus on employability for young adults aged 19-25.
+The trust also works closely with Future Finders Employability College, an organisation with some shared directorship that has a focus on employability for young adults aged 19-25.